-It was noted above that section 236 of the 1979 Constitution gave State High Courts powers, subject to the Constitution and all other jurisdiction as may be conferred by exercise unlimited law, to jurisdiction to hear civil and criminal matters.
+It was noted above that section 236 of the 1979 Constitution gave State High Courts powers, subject to the Constitution and all other jurisdiction as may be conferred by law, to exercise unlimited jurisdiction to hear civil and criminal matters.
 It is conceivable that this provision covers every subject matter that could be placed before the High Court.

-In another respect, section 230 of the Constitution conferred on the Federal High Court, subject to the provisions of the Constitution, jurisdiction to principally deal with matters connected with the revenue Government of the of Federation.
+In another respect, section 230 of the Constitution conferred on the Federal High Court, subject to the provisions of the Constitution, jurisdiction to principally deal with matters connected with the revenue of the Government of the Federation.
 Essentially, under the 1979 Constitution, the issue of 'passing off' and jurisdiction over matters relating thereto were not specifically mentioned as a subject matter for either of the High Courts.

-However, from the above provisions on jurisdiction, it would appear that the powers of the Federal and State High Courts were distinctly delineated under the 1979 Constitution in terms of subjectmatter jurisdiction.
+However, from the above provisions on jurisdiction, it would appear that the powers of the Federal and State High Courts were distinctly delineated under the 1979 Constitution in terms of subject-matter jurisdiction.
 In the case of Savannah Bank of Nigeria Limited v.
-Pan Atlantic Shipping and Transport Agencies Limited,28 one of the issues before the court was whether the State High Courts have jurisdiction entertain admiralty related matters (hitherto reserved for the Federal High Court after 1979 commencement of the Constitution).
-In its judgment, the Supreme Court held that sector 230 of the 1979 Constitution which conferred 'unlimited jurisdiction' on Courts High had, implication, obscured the exclusive jurisdiction conferred on Federal High Court in certain matters by the Federal High Court Act in matters that included admiralty and federal revenue.
-In this case therefore, the Federal and State High Courts would concurrent jurisdiction in those matters that were ordinarily exclusively reserved for the Federal High Court.
+Pan Atlantic Shipping and Transport Agencies Limited, one of the issues before the court was whether the State High Courts have jurisdiction to entertain admiralty related matters (hitherto reserved for the Federal High Court after the commencement of the 1979 Constitution).
+In its judgment, the Supreme Court held that sector 230 of the 1979 Constitution which conferred 'unlimited jurisdiction' on State High Courts had, by implication, obscured the exclusive jurisdiction conferred on Federal High Court in certain matters by the Federal High Court Act in matters that included admiralty and federal revenue.
+In this case therefore, the Federal and State High Courts would have concurrent jurisdiction in those matters that were ordinarily exclusively reserved for the Federal High Court.